LeonardoM999/AAS_project/README.md

 # AAS_project
-Overcooked_ai rl agent for the exam of Autonomous Adaptive systems by prof M. Musolesi.
+Overcooked_ai rl agent for the exam of Autonomous Adaptive Systems by prof M. Musolesi.